-Zecotek Imaging Systems Pte Ltd., a wholly owned subsidiary has filed legal action in United States Federal District Court in Los Angeles against defendants Saint-Gobain Corporation and Philips for infringement of Zecotek's U.S. Patent Number 7,132,060.
+Zecotek Imaging Systems Pte Ltd., a wholly owned subsidiary had filed legal action in United States Federal District Court in Los Angeles against defendants Saint-Gobain Corporation and Philips for infringement of Zecotek's U.S. Patent Number 7,132,060.
 The patent covers the substances and chemical formulations used to grow lutetium fine silicate ("LFS") scintillation crystals which are characterized by their combined high light yield and ultra-fast decay times and are typically used in medical scanning devices.
-The lawsuit alleges that Saint-Gobain's LYSO crystals infringe Zecotek's patent, and that Philips infringes by using those crystals in the PET scanners it sells.
-Upon resolution of the litigation, any settlement proceeds and the related costs will be recorded in the consolidated statement of comprehensive loss.
+The lawsuit alleged that Saint-Gobain's LYSO crystals infringe Zecotek's patent, and that Philips infringes by using those crystals in the PET scanners it sells.
+On December 22, 2014 Zecotek Imaging Systems Pte.
+Ltd. reached a settlement with both Philips have identified areas of cooperation in the field of medical imaging and look forward to establishing a meaningful business relationship.